rahmanshah/data-engineering/Databricks/GlobalRetail-project/README.md

 - **Silver layer**: Data cleaning, validation, and enrichment to create refined datasets.
 - **Gold layer**: Dimensional modeling and aggregation to produce highly refined views for analytics and reporting.

-The processed data was then used to generate a report using Power BI Desktop, which was later imported using Microsoft Fabric.
+The processed data was then used to generate a report using Power BI Desktop, which was later imported using Microsoft Fabric.Also, added dashboard from databricks as well.